 Effective Jan.
-1, 2012, specialized maintenance therapy coverage is limited to MHCP recipients age 20 and under.
-Specialized maintenance therapy is a health service specified in the recipient's plan of care and certified by a physician, or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law, that is necessary for maintaining a recipient's functional status at a level consistent with the recipient's physical or mental limitations, and that may include treatments in addition to rehabilitative nursing services.
-MHCP covers specialized maintenance therapy only when provided by:
+1, 2012, specialized maintenance therapy coverage is limited to MHCP recipients aged 20 and under.
+Specialized maintenance therapy is a health service specified in the recipient's plan of care and certified by a physician, or other licensed practitioner of the healing arts within the practitioner's scope of practice under state law.
+The therapy must be necessary for maintaining a recipient's functional status at a level consistent with his or her physical or mental limitations, and may include treatments in addition to rehabilitation nursing services.
+MHCP covers specialized maintenance therapy only when provided by any of the following:

 Specialized maintenance therapy must be specified in a Plan of Care that meets the requirements of this section, and provided to recipients whose condition cannot be maintained or treated through only: